What's Up Now

 Planet positions are calculated from orbital elements.
 The error compared to more rigorous (and much heavier) methods amounts to less than a pixel over several decades near the year 2000.
 I used the elements in the Explanatory Supplement to the Astronomical Almanac (1992) and the method explained in chapter 33 of Jean Meeus's Astronomical Algorithms 2nd ed.
 (Willmann-Bell, 1998).

 The calculation of the Moon's position is derived from MINIMOON.PAS in Astronomy on the Personal Computer 2nd ed., by Montenbruck and Pfleger (Springer-Verlag, 1994).
-The code also calculates the phase and the position angle of the bright limb, both based on Meeus, although the position angle currently isn't being drawn.
+The code also calculates the phase, the position angle of the bright limb, and the parallactic angle, all based on Meeus and used to draw a properly lit and rotated Moon.

 The map is drawn in the polar azimuthal equidistant projection, one of the common projections for planispheres and all-sky maps.